Deserts, Driverless Trains and Futuristic Dreams: Two Weeks as a Solo Female Traveller in Saudi Arabia

 Unexpectedly, the same Syrian ultramarathon runner I had met in AlUla was also on the bus after deciding not to compete.
 He became incredibly useful throughout the journey, translating Arabic announcements and explaining what was happening.

 The bus stopped only once at a mosque featuring an extremely fly infested squat toilet.
-I have experienced much worse during my travels.
+I have experienced much worse during my travels and and that was genuinely the worst thing I encountered in Saudi Arabia.

 Medina: Pilgrims and High Speed Rail